Buy symbols. Price :$6.49 US Dollars - all AI format

 Stainer.
 The stainer tool stains the instances beneath the sprayer.
 It uses the solid fill color (pity it does not add gradients or tiles etc).
 You can change the design on the right into a bluer design by changing the fill color to blue.
 Put the stainer fill color to white and you can bleach the color.
 There is no brightness or saturation feature though.
 Screener tool can be applied to the design and can change the opacity of the designs.
 You can create a hole into the middle of the design or perhaps fade the edges of the design.
 You can use it create a quick frame.
 Hold down the alt / option and the instance become solid again.
 Styler adds the current selected style to the instances below the tool.
 If you hold down the alt / option key it brings more of the original design back.
 As those effects can be all kinds of things such as blurs and color changes as well as gradients and scribbles etc, the styler can bring in all kinds of weird and wonderful designs to the instance.
 You can also rotate and scale the entire set of the instances by using the selection tool.
 You can also use the shear command via the object menu and transform.

-Blur.
+How to apply blurs.
 How to blur symbols in Illustrator ?
 You can select any number of instances in the application and then simply go to the instance and then go to the effect menu and select the blur menu and gaussian blur and set the value.
 You now have a blurred design.
 If you have lots of instances, perhaps in a set of designs, well you can use the styler.
 First, select something and blur it using the above tool.
 Once you have that, go to the styles panel and right side and add a new preset.
 You can now use the styler tool with all the instance and apply the effect locally to one or two instance as well as control the intensity.
 Just select the blur effect in the preset's panel otherwise the tool will warn you.
+You can blur individual instances as part of a set via the styler tool.
+For example, create a design such as circle and drag the design into the symbols panel and this will be the source shape for the blurring.
+Create some type via the type tool and then go to the effect menu and select the blur menu / gaussian blur and set a value and you will see the type blurred.
+Go to the graphic styles panel and right side menu and create a new graphic style.
+Select the 'circle' in the presets panel and then go to the symbol sprayer tool and add multiple instances to the artboard.
+De-select the instances.
+Go to the graphic styles panel and select the blur style.
+Go to the symbol styler tool (beneath the sprayer) and then apply the styler to the individual instances and you will see the artwork blur as you apply it to the individual instances, the other instances will not be modified.

 Tiles.
 How to use the symbols as a source for tiles ?
 Simply select the instance you want to use and go to the object menu and select pattern.
 You will then see the tiles as normal and they can be modified such as re-scaled and rotated and re-colored etc. You can save multiple entries by clicking the save a copy command.
 On exit you will find your new design in the preset panel and then can be applied to other artwork as a fill etc. Note that as soon as you create the tile with the design it is no longer a symbol and will even feature an option to save it as such in the properties panel of CC 2019 2018 and beyond.
 Literally millions of amazing tiles can be created using the presets and editing the designs (as well as combining them with effects)